isaacahuvia/website/content/project/bd/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Body Dissatisfaction and Depression"
-summary: "Body dissatisfaction is a significant contributor to depression among adolescents.
-It is particularly common among adolescent girls, who are at particular risk for depression.
-Despite this, no study has systematically examined the effect of body dissatisfaction interventions on depression outcomes.
-Working with Dr. Jessica Schleider and the Lab for Scalable Mental Health, Isaac is working to quantify the effects of such interventions on depression in adolescents.
-Ultimately, we hope to understand the potential of targeting body dissatisfaction to prevent depression in adolescence and to combat the gender gap that emerges in this period."
+summary: "Body dissatisfaction is a significant contributor to depression among adolescents, and may contribute to the gender gap in depression that emerges in that period.
+Despite this, the effect of body dissatisfaction interventions on depression has remained largely unknown.
+Working with Dr. Jessica Schleider and the Lab for Scalable Mental Health, Isaac has conducted a meta-analysis on this subject, revealing that body dissatisfaction interventions have significant effects on depression outcomes - even when they don't target depression directly.
+Isaac is continuing this line of work by developing a single-session intervention for teens experiencing both body dissatisfaction and depression"
 authors: []
 tags: []
 categories: []